 View from Snag road, looking west towards Nutzotin Mountains - June 2008

-The road was in much better condition in 1993 when we had last visited Snag with my dad.
+The road was in much better condition in 1993 when we visited Snag with my dad.
 It was also Dad's last visit to the area.
-This year we were thankful to have 4-wheel drive.
+This year we were thankful to have a 4x4 truck!

-There is not much left to see in Snag.
-I thought I was going senile as things weren't where they were supposed to be; I later learned the federal government cleaned the site in the 1990s.
+There is not much left in Snag.
+I later learned that the federal government cleaned the site in the 1990s.
 The airfield is well overgrown and no longer usable.
-I'm thinking my last landing and takeoff there was in the early-1970s.
+I think my last landing and takeoff there was in the early 1970s.

 The only remaining building from the Snag Airbase

-A few miles past Snag is an abandoned First Nations village.
+A few miles past Snag is an historical White River First Nation village.

 A few buildings remain, as well as a cemetery where I recognized many names.